Fog Effect allows the user to create a layer of fog, diffusion and mist instantly, without the use of depth maps.

 Fog is the visual element that gives distance cues in an image.
 Adding fog, mist and diffusion instantly is a time saver for vfx and creative color grading.

+In summary, noise generator plugins can provide the shape of the fog.
+Prosya Fog provides the fog shape, diffusion, scattering, dispersion, mist, variable density.
 Also, Prosya Fog will work with any 2D video and photo.
 As a result it is released on both Premiere Pro and After Effects.

 Add an adjustment layer above the layers you want rendered, add the Fog plugin and generate an instant fog.

-- Very fast (uses all cores) and easy to use.
+- Very fast (uses all cores) and easy to use,

 - Options for fog variability to allow for creative animation and fog shapes.